blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 Brahmaan is both material and non-material.
 All opposites.

+Awareness can help provide more free will into our actions.
+But certain actions take you farther from awareness. e.g. Masturbation requires you to give up your state of awareness.
+Then it makes your body so tired as to not achieve the state of awareness.
+Unless you can get back to the state of awareness quickly.

+This is even more so the case when one identifies with the material world.
+They won't remember to switch to the state of awareness and would instead go farther from it.

 Energies: Tamas (Self Harm), Sattva (Stable), Rajas (Ego)

 God set the initial Karma, to create the world.